sqrsy/rasa6-code/README.md

 # Disclaimer

-All files are provided without any guarentee.
+All files are provided without any guarantee.
 If you notice a mistake, please submit an Issue and I will fix it.